-Back on the main trail, as you proceed beyond this point, you'll begin to have some decent views of Townsend and Tuckaleechee Cove on your left (looking towards the north).
-You'll also notice that the trail has flattened out for a stretch, before it begins heading downhill after walking roughly one-half mile.
+Back on the main trail, as you proceed beyond this junction, you'll begin to enjoy some decent views of Townsend and Tuckaleechee Cove on your left (looking towards the north).
+You'll also notice that the trail has flattened out for a relatively long stretch, before it begins heading downhill.
 From time to time you'll also catch a few glimpses of Cades Cove on your right.
-As you might expect, the views of the Cove are much better in the winter when there aren't any leaves on the trees.
+As you might expect, the views of the Cove are much better during the winter months when there aren't any leaves on the trees.

 At roughly 5.9 miles from the trailhead you'll reach a three-way trail junction.
 The Scott Mountain Trail branches off to your left and leads to Schoolhouse Gap, while the Crooked Arm Ridge Trail branches off to the right.
 Hikers should turn right onto the Crooked Arm Ridge Trail to complete the loop hike.
 Less than a half-mile from this junction will be your last decent view into Cades Cove.

 At just under 8 miles Crooked Arm Falls will appear on your left.
 This small 25-foot falls is roughly 50 feet off the trail.

 From the waterfall, after walking a very short distance, you'll return back to the Rich Mountain Loop Trail.
 Hikers should turn left at this junction to return back to the Cades Cove parking lot.